abhipnair/SilentKey/README.md

 # SilentKey: Encrypted Keylogger with Data Exfiltration

 ## Objective
-**Objective: Build a proof-of-concept keylogger that encrypts logs and simulates exfiltration.**
+**Build a proof-of-concept keylogger that encrypts logs and simulates exfiltration.**

-# Author
-@abhipnair